 This Leverhulme funded project (86k) investigates novice interaction design behaviour in the UK and Botswana.
 We conducted protocol studies to investigate patterns of behaviour and diary studies to look at socio-cultural factors in designing in both cultures.
 Background information to this project can be found here.

 This EU funded project investigates 'Architectural and Design based Education and Practice through Content & Language Integrated Learning using Immersive Virtual environments for 21st Century Skills'.
 More information can be found at http://archi21.eu/.

 This JISC funded project looked at the development of a virtual design studio space to support student learning throughout the Design programme of the Open University.
 More information can be found at the Atelier-D website and at JISC.

 In long term projects, I try to further develop various design patterns collections.
 I set up several wikis to encourage academics and professionals, who had experiences with collaboration across cultures, learning design or self-directed learning, to share recurring problems and success stories in design patterns format.

 In my teaching I am involved in all our core Design and Innovation Qualification modules, U101, T211 (now T217) and T317.
 I took part in the production of the ground breaking Design Thinking module - U101.
 I am presentation chair for U101.
 I was presentation chair for Design and Designing - T211.
 I was part of the production team of the third level module Innovation: designing for change - T317.

 Previously I have gained teaching experience in Hong Kong and in international interaction design summer schools.

-I am Academic Advisor for 3 interactive stories to be shown on OpenLearn that are based on a 3-part BBC documentary 'Brits Who build the World' to be broadcast in 2014.
+I was Academic Advisor for 3 interactive stories shown on OpenLearn that are based on a 3-part BBC documentary 'Brits Who build the World' broadcasted in 2014.